DanMaklen/DMEngine/Readme.md

 	-GLFW v3.1.1
 	-GLEW v1.12.0
 	-OpenGL 4.4
+	-SOIL (In linux, need to add it in NMakefile for windows)

 Collaboration Guide:
 	-Add the tag "//<<IMPROVE>>//" If there is a possible performance improvment that you are just lazy to do right now :D Please hit to the kind of improvment next to it.